zoekirsh/ruby-enumerables-hash-practice-emoticon-translator-lab-sfo01-seng-ft-111620/README.md

 - Mango
 ```

-When Ruby loads the the YAML file above, the list of fruits would become an
+When Ruby loads the YAML file above, the list of fruits would become an
 array:

 ```ruby